Wensleydale Railway Association (Trust) Ltd

 The Wensleydale Railway Association (Trust) Ltd is a Registered Charity (Reg.
 No. 1088324) and a Company Limited by Guarantee (Co.
-No. 4094801), and is a member organisation which supports the Wensleydale Railway Plc.
+No. 4094801).
+It is a member organisation that supports the Wensleydale Railway PLC.
 The organisation, generally known as ‘The Trust’, was created in 2015 by the merger of the Wensleydale Railway Association (WRA) and the Wensleydale Railway Trust (WRT), the former being set up as a member organisation in 1990 to promote the reopening of the railway, which had not provided regular passenger services since 1954.
 The WRT was established as a charity in 2000 with the following ‘charitable objects’ which were inherited by WRA(T) at the merger:

 (i) To advance the education of the public in all matters related to the Wensleydale Railway between Northallerton in the County of North Yorkshire and Garsdale in the County of Cumbria (hereinafter called “the Railway”) and railways and public transport in general and integrated transport in particular.

 (ii) To advance and conserve the heritage of the Railway, and railways in general, for the benefit of the public.

 Members of the WRA and the WRT established the PLC in 2004 to create the operating company for the line and to enter into a long-term lease with Network Rail.
 Passenger trains ran again in July 2003.

 by a combination of awarding grants for tasks and activities that are compatible with these object(ive)s, such as track repairs;